seleregb/node-tutorial-for-frontend-devs/README.md

 * README.md - this file
 * app.js - central app file for tutorial project
 * package.json - package info for tutorial project

+## Docker Implementation

+I went further beyond Chris' initial project to a docker implementation for how to get the node-app containerized.
+The necessary files are the:

+* .dockerignore - just like a `.gitgnore` file but docker related
+* .docker-compose.yml - this is for composing and running the app using the `Dockerfile`
+* Dockerfile - the docker configurations for the app